jsbisht/aws-developer-associate/database.md

     Not used when migrating between DB's using DB engines of same type (Eg. On premise MySQL to RDS MySQL)

-    Used for On premise Microsoft SQL to RDS MySQL
+    Used for migrating between on-premise Microsoft SQL to RDS MySQL

 - Used when converting from one database to another
 - Useful for larger migration like moving from on premise to aws